flexmonster/pivot-jupyter-notebook/README.md

 ## Flexmonster Pivot Table & Charts

 Flexmonster Pivot Table & Charts is a powerful and fully customizable JavaScript component for web reporting.
 It is packed with all core features for data analysis and can easily become a part of your Jupyter data visualization project.
-The tool supports popular frameworks like Angular, React, Vue, Blazor, and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=sample_jup).
-Also, Flexmonster connects to any data source, including SQL and NoSQL databases, JSON and CSV files, OLAP cubes, and Elasticsearch.
+The tool supports popular frameworks like React, Vue, Angular, Blazor, and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=sample_jup).
+Also, Flexmonster connects to [any data source](https://www.flexmonster.com/doc/supported-data-sources?r=sample_jup), including SQL and NoSQL databases, JSON and CSV files, OLAP cubes, and Elasticsearch.

 This repository contains a sample [Jupyter](https://jupyter.org/) project for Flexmonster Pivot Table & Charts.